randomcamel/cdoherty-code-test/README.md

 `scope` is the unit testing framework we use at work.

-## Okay, gem's installed.
-How do I run this?
+## Running the code.

-- You can run `rake test` to run the tests.
+- You can run `rake test` to run the tests, or `ruby test/unit/cdoherty-test.rb`.

 - Simply execute `./cdoherty.rb` for a usage message.

 - There are three dictionaries, named appropriately.
 The full list was pulled with the command `egrep -e '^[a-z]{5}$' /usr/share/dict/words`.

 - Ruby is unfortunately very environment-dependent.
-If you'd like help running it, please let me know.
-I tried running it in a Vagrant VM and was defeated by the Ruby-Ubuntu intersections.
+If it doesn't work out of the box, it may need a `bundle install` and `bundle exec`.

 Chris Doherty

 chris [at] randomcamel.net